Introduction

 This is a great way to quickly populate your library with a vast collection of common and useful commands.
 The imported

-commands are stored in a separate tldr
+examples are stored in a separate tldr

 Usage